Firestorm980/window-throttle/README.md

 ```

 ####Options
-These are the options currently available for jQWT:
+These are the options currently available for WT:

 | Option       | Type   | Default        | Description                                                             |
 |--------------|--------|----------------|-------------------------------------------------------------------------|